Taiyou/BusinessBasics/Entrepreneurship1/Week4UnitTest.md

 - Increase product quality by ensuring  UX & UI are clear before implementation Types of prototypes:
 - Trowaway prototyping
-Create a model of the final sysstem that user can evaluate.
+Create a model of the final system that user can evaluate.
-Relatively faster method to prototype
+Relatively fast method to prototype
 - Evolutionary prototyping
 Build only portions of the system, and prototype evoles to become the final product.